pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 # IOT Power Consumption

-__Minimum MongoDB Version:__ 5.0 &nbsp;&nbsp; _(due to use of $setWindowFields stage & $integral operator)_
+__Minimum MongoDB Version:__ 5.0 &nbsp;&nbsp; _(due to use of [$setWindowFields](https://docs.mongodb.com/manual/reference/operator/aggregation/setWindowFields/) stage & [$integral](https://docs.mongodb.com/manual/reference/operator/aggregation/integral/) operator)_

 ## Scenario

 You are monitoring various air-conditioning units running in two buildings on an industrial campus.
-Every 30 seconds, a device in each unit sends the unit's current power consumption reading back to base, which a central database persists.
+Every 30 minutes, a device in each unit sends the unit's current power consumption reading back to base, which a central database persists.
 You want to analyse this data to see how much energy in kilowatt-hours (kWh) each air-conditioning unit has consumed over the last hour for each reading received.
 Furthermore, you want to compute the total energy consumed by all the air-conditioning units combined in each building for every hour.

 ## Sample Data Population